It's your first time contacting a prospect. Should you call or send an email?

 Experiment and Find Out

-Although these guidelines should guide your prospecting strategy, remember they're just those guidelines.
+Although these guidelines should guide your prospecting strategy, remember they're just guidelines.
 "Why not take a test-and-learn approach to this problem?" writes Nick Dellis, Weebly's VP of Business Development.
 "What works for you may not work for others."

 Dellis suggests emailing first, then calling with 10 to 20 prospects, doing the reverse with another 10 to 20 candidates, and comparing the results.